wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 6 And the men of Britain were frightened at the sound of the warring instruments that reached their camp, and they fled in dismay, towards the strong hold of Queenstown.

-7 And they destroyed their tents, and their store- houses, and put a match to the black dust of their magazines, and blew them up into the air : this they did even from Chippewa to Albino.
+7 And they destroyed their tents, and their store-houses, and put a match to the black dust of their magazines, and blew them up into the air : this they did even from Chippewa to Albino.

 8 Moreover, the slain and wounded of the king were two hundred two score and ten ; of the men of Columbia about three score were slain and maimed.